ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 > [!faq]
 >
 > Are there any constraints or impact when sharing a datastore across my vDCs ?
 >> No, there is no impact on current workload or on billing, or on ZFS snapshots.
-However, currently you are unable to unshare a datastore. we will change this later.
+However, currently you are unable to unshare a datastore.
+We will change this later.
-> Will the VMs (with public IPs) be accesibles from the exterior if they are in the new vDC when the PFSENSE are in the old vDC?
+> Will the VMs (with public IPs) be accessible from the exterior if they are in the new vDC when the PFSENSE are in the old vDC?
 >> Yes, VM network is on the VMware infrastructure level and so on the 2 vDC.
 > Can I implement a PFSENSE in the old vDC and another one in the new vDC?
->> Yes, it’s even required to have 2 different PFSENSEs to avoid IP conflicts
+>> Yes, it’s even required to have 2 different PFSENSEs to avoid IP conflicts.
 > Are vxlans available on both vDC?
->> vxlan are available on Premier only, and not on Essentials (as there is no NSX deployed)
+>> The vxlan are available on Premier only, and not on Essentials (as there is no NSX deployed).
-> What licenses MS are available in SPLA mode ?
+> What Microsoft licenses are available in SPLA mode ?
->> Windows licences (standard and datacenter) and SQL server licences (standard and web) are available on 2020 offers in SPLA mode
+>> Windows licences (standard and datacenter) and SQL server licences (standard and web) are available on 2020 offers in SPLA mode.
-> I have to upgrade 2 VMware infrastructure that are currently used for DR purposes with data replication done by Zerto.
-Should I firstly upgrade my secondary infrastructure or my primary infrastructure ?
+> I have to upgrade 2 VMware infrastructures that are currently used for DR purposes with data replication done by Zerto.
+Should I first upgrade my secondary infrastructure or my primary infrastructure ?
->> There is no right or wrong, we recommand upgrading the secondary infrastructure first to master the upgrade process before upgrading the primary one.
+>> There is no right or wrong, we recommend upgrading the secondary infrastructure first to master the upgrade process before upgrading the primary one.
-> Will the historical pricing cap on houlry ressource still be deployed?
+> Will the historical pricing cap on hourly resources still be deployed?
->> No, the capping system has been disable on 2020 offers (Premier&Essentials).
+>> No, the capping system has been disabled on 2020 offers (Premier & Essentials).
 All previous ranges will continue to run with the capping in place.
 > Will my old offer pricing change ?
->> No repricing of old offers is planned
+>> No repricing of old offers is planned.
 > In what language are OVHcloud's Professional Services available ?
->> OVHcoud's Professionnal Services are available both in French and English
+>> OVHcloud's Professional Services are available both in French and English.
-> Can OVHcloud's Professsional Services recreate his user accounts & NSX configurations for me ?
+> Can OVHcloud's Professional Services recreate my user accounts & NSX configurations for me ?
 >> Our Professional Services will not run any operations on the customer's infrastructure.
 We are here to help, guide and provide advice.
-In this case, we will direct our customer to a partners, who can run operations in customer infrastructure.
+In this case, we will redirect our customers to partners, who can run operations in customer infrastructure.
 > How long does the Pack of Technical Advice Services credits last?
->> This service lasts for 3 months from date of order
+>> This service lasts for 3 months from date of order.
 > How do I know how many hours of Credits have been used, and are remaining ?
->> Your OVHcloud Sales contact or Technical Lead contact are able to give this information
+>> Your OVHcloud Sales contact or Technical Lead contact are able to give you this information
 > What happens if the Advice Service session takes less time than planned ?
 >> A session is scheduled and accounted in blocks of 1 hour.
 For example, a session scheduled for 2 hours but taking 1.5 hours would be billed at 2 hours.
-A session scheduled for 3 hours but only took 1.5 would be charged at 2 hours
+A session scheduled for 3 hours but only took 1.5 would be charged at 2 hours.

 ## Go further